 The Nebraska Future Business Leaders of America (FBLA) State Officer Team consists of six (6) positions: president, vice president, secretary, treasurer, reporter, and parliamentarian.
-Each candidate for a Nebraska FBLA state office position must submit an online application including the required forms found in the left column by January 18.
+Each candidate for a Nebraska FBLA state office position must submit an online application including the required forms found in the left column by April 20.
+The Nebraska Board of Directors will meet to review applications and test results on Friday, April 22 to appoint officers to the vacant positions following State Leadership Conference.

 All chapters are encouraged to enter qualified officer candidates to serve Nebraska FBLA.
 A chapter may enter a maximum of three candidates: